 Two well formed equal-size testes in a single scrotum: the main purpose of a buck is to breed does.

 For breeding purposes, one buck is normally required for every 25-35 does.
 Under ideal conditions the ratio can be as high as one buck for every 50 does.
 Bucks are normally separated from the does except for when breeding is specifically intended.
-Often does are bred for six weeks every 8 months, resulting in three kid crops every two years.
+Most stud breeders breed each Doe once a year allowing a rest period after weaning.
+With good management it can be possible to breed does for six weeks every 8 months, resulting in three kid crops every two years.

 Successful bucks must be able to survive on pasture.
 If the sire you select has been fed, then change over management needs to be used.